-The internship report can best be described as a diary of the practical work undertaken during the internship.
-It describes the projects(s) the student worked on.
-It may include a development, business or marketing plan or a white paper.
+The internship report critically reflects on the practical work undertaken during the internship.
+It describes and evaluates the projects(s) the student worked on.
+In addition, it may include a development, business or marketing plan or a white paper.
 The report should critically reflect and evaluate the internship within the context of the MA MC:DC programme.
 The report is marked by the faculty supervisor and a second reader.